thetuantrinh/Radar-Language-Models-Survey/code/README.md

 > **Status**: **Coming Soon** ⏳
 > The complete reproduction codebase, PRISMA evaluation datasets, and metrological audit scripts will be made publicly available here upon publication / acceptance of our survey paper:
->
-> **"Radar Signals in the Large Language Era: A Systematic Review of Aperture Bounds, Uncertainty Reporting, and Embedded Deployment"**
-> *The Tuan Trinh, Khoa Nguyen Dang, Xuanque Nguyen, Minhhuy Le\**
-> *IEEE Transactions on Instrumentation and Measurement (IEEE TIM)*.

 ---